zaman13/Empirical-Mode-Decomposition-EMD/README.md

 </p>

-Python implementation of Empirical Mode Decomposition (EMD)
+Python implementation of Empirical Mode Decomposition (EMD).
+The code is currently very sensitive to the input parameter values.